Australian Space Research Institute: AUSROC 2.5

 AUSROC 2.5 was designed to provide an intermediate step between the AUSROC II and III programs.
 It uses the same size engine as the AUSROC III but with simpler and easier to implement cooling methods.
-The primary objective was to deliver a 10 kg payload to an altitude of 20 km and recover the rocket intact.
+The primary objective was to deliver a 10kg payload to an altitude of 20km and recover the rocket intact.

 AUSROC 2.5 was the principal subject of current developments efforts.
 It was projected to launch in late 2007.
 Prior to that, a key milestone was the ground testing of the propulsion subsystem.

-The project is currently seeking volunteers to assist with manufacturing, integration and testing.

 AUSROC III

-AUSROC III was designed to launch a payload of 150 kg to an altitude of 500 km.
+AUSROC III was designed to launch a payload of 150kg to an altitude of 500km.
 It was a sounding rocket that will incorporate active guidance for "live" steering, and a steerable parachute recovery system.

 AUSROC IV

 AUSROC IV was the final stage of the AUSROC program and consisted of five AUSROC IIIs, four for the first stage and one for the second stage.
-It was intended to place a small satellite (up to 35 kg) into a Low Earth Orbit.
+It was intended to place a small satellite (up to 35kg) into a Low Earth Orbit.

 AUSROC Nano

-AUSROC Nano is a three-stage, liquid-liquid-solid orbital launch vehicle, designed to launch a payload of 10 kg into low Earth orbit at an altitude of 300 km.
+AUSROC Nano was a three-stage, liquid-liquid-solid orbital launch vehicle, designed to launch a payload of 10kg into low Earth orbit at an altitude of 300km.
 It was designed to incorporate a rapid setup and launch capability that would provide the payload with the option of polar or equatorial orbit profiles.

 Satellites

 The discontinued Australis Microsatellite program aimed to develop a low-cost, autonomous satellite that could be used for a variety of applications such as low Earth orbit communications, remote sensing and small scale science experiments.

-JAESAT (Joint Australian Engineering Satellite) is a collaboration between ASRI, the Cooperative Research Centre for Satellite Systems, the Queensland University of Technology and Ukrainian Youth Aerospace Association, Suzirya, that began in 1997.
+JAESAT (Joint Australian Engineering Satellite) was a collaboration between ASRI, the Cooperative Research Centre for Satellite Systems, the Queensland University of Technology and Ukrainian Youth Aerospace Association, Suzirya, that began in 1997.
 The project was put on hold in 2000 when CRCSS withdrew funds due to cost and schedule over-runs with a joint American-Australian venture, FedSat.

 Hypersonics

-The Centre for Hypersonics at the University of Queensland (UQ) performs extensive research into developing the science behind scramjet propulsion.

-The hypersonics project, currently on hold is a joint effort between ASRI and UQ to develop a free-flight scramjet engine.
+The Centre for Hypersonics at the University of Queensland (UQ) performed extensive research into developing the science behind scramjet propulsion.
+The hypersonics project, was a joint effort between ASRI and UQ to develop a free-flight scramjet engine.